-High school athletes take lead from coaches in reporting concussive symptoms, study findsJanuary 17th, 2013 by Elizabeth Hunter in Health /
+High school athletes take lead from coaches in reporting concussive symptoms, study findsJanuary 17, 2013 by Elizabeth Hunter in Medicine & Health / Health

 In a recent study, UW researchers sought to understand why high school athletes do not report concussive symptoms.
 The researchers conducted focus groups with 50 male and female Seattle-area varsity athletes from a variety of sports.
 They learned that although athletes could list concussive symptoms and understood the possible long term complications, when faced with potential concussive injury scenarios, athletes said they would not report symptoms.